fnskcjswo123/Wifi_Sensing_Motion/README.md

 <br></br>

 ### Things that were hard
-The hostapd service failed to initialize the hotspot because NetworkManager was continuously managing the wlan0 interface.
+The hostapd service failed to initialize the hotspot because NetworkManager was continuously managing the wlan0 interface,,
 <br></br>

 ## Screenshots